Losing a tooth to an accident or oral health issue can be traumatic. Left untreated, tooth loss can also lead to health issues.

 Implant-supported restorations are the most durable and stable treatment available.
 When you practice good oral hygiene and attend regular appointment, implants can last for life.
 Because of their unparalleled stability, you will not typically need to make any changes to your diet.
 Your new restoration will also look incredibly lifelike.
 It will be custom-made to match your smile, and you will not have to worry about metal clasps or adhesive.
 Finally, implants can prevent bone recession and additional tooth loss, protecting your appearance and overall oral health for decades.

-To learn more about implants and book an appointment with one of our experienced dentists, contact our office today.
+To learn more about implants and book an appointment with one of our experienced dentists, contact one of our offices in Neptune, Saddle Brook, and Old Bridge, NJ today.